Engineers leverage technology for construction oversight on water pump stations

 Benefits realized by the consultants and staff

-It was nice to have the scans to go back to and provide better context of the conditions and surroundings versus a series of photos.
+It was very beneficial to have the scans available for use by the team to go back to as needed to provide better context of the conditions and surroundings versus a series of photos.
 While the use of this technology on SWPP was mainly for consultant-to-consultant use, the captured images were also shared with the client and funding agency.

 Ultimately, using this solution on the pump stations saved the client travel costs and increased safety during the pandemic.
 While nothing compares to having inspectors and designers on-site, Bartlett & West’s solution is useful when necessitated by budget, distance or a global pandemic.